Counseling at Penn State Harrisburg is...

 - Brief, in order to best serve the greatest number of students.

-Professional ethics concerning confidentiality prevent us from even acknowledging that we work with a particular individual.
-Therefore, if you wish for the counseling staff to confer with family members, roommates, instructors, or other concerned individuals, you must sign a “Release of Information Form.”
-A signed “Release of Information Form” will offer guidelines concerning with whom we may discuss your situation and will outline any limits on such a discussion.
-Of course, a release is not mandatory if confidentiality must be breached (as described above).
+If you wish for the counseling staff to confer with family members, roommates, instructors, Penn State staff, medical personnel, or other concerned individuals, you must sign a “Release of Information (ROI) Form.”
+A signed ROI will offer guidelines concerning with whom we may discuss your situation and will outline any limits on such a discussion.
+In some instances, an email outlining permission to release information may suffice, but an official ROI is preferable.
+An ROI is not mandatory if confidentiality must be breached (as described in Section A above).

-We do not take counseling appointments lightly.
-We want to give our full attention to the students with whom we work.
-Office staff will not typically forward phone calls or knock on our doors when we meet students.
+The counseling relationship is important and we want to give our full attention to the students with whom we work.
+Office staff will not typically forward phone calls or knock on our doors when we are meeting with students.
 Unless circumstances dictate otherwise, we will not answer our office phone, check our text messages, or otherwise allow outside distractions.
 We ask the same of you.
 Please turn off your cell phone or place it on vibrate mode when we are meeting.
 If family or work circumstances require you to be accessible, let us know.
 Otherwise, please treat our time together as a time to focus on the reason that we are meeting.

 We are usually on campus and available to meet with students 8 a.m. to 5 p.m. when classes are in session.
-We also hold some evening hours during Fall and Spring Semesters; see our homepage for the most up-to-date hours information.
-Please do not assume that we will be able to return a phone call or email message immediately if we are not on campus.
+We also hold some evening hours during Fall and Spring Semesters.
+Please do not assume that we will be able to return a phone call or email message immediately.

-If a situation is urgent and our office is closed, please call:
+If a situation is urgent and our office is closed, 24/7/365 assistance is availble via:

-We constantly evaluate our services.
 The feedback we receive from students is a major component of our evaluation and assessment.
-Thus, a staff assistant may provide you with an evaluation form and ask you to complete it as you are waiting for an appointment.
-Staff assistants, rather than counseling staff, receive the data and store the forms until the responses are tabulated at the end of the semester or academic year.
-Your name will in no way be connected with the information you provide.
+You may be asked to complete an anonymous online evaluation of our services.
+Your name will in no way be connected with any information you provide.
 If you are uncomfortable with this method of data collection, please let us know.
-We need your feedback and wish for you to be comfortable in providing it.
+We value your feedback and wish for you to be comfortable in providing it.

 It is important that you understand what you can expect from us and what we expect from you.
 We ask you to be prompt, to call ahead of time if you will need to postpone an appointment, and to be open with your counselor.
-You can expect us to be attentive, empathic, and honest.
+You can expect us to be attentive, empathic, and honest, and eager to assist you.